Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

 Therefore, if we consider the inertial mass is equal to the passive gravitational mass, then in a small region of spacetime, it is impossible to distinguish between the acceleration and the gravitational field.
 Then Einstein showed that spacetime gets curved in an accelerated reference frame for deriving GR.

 He used a simple thought experiment to do this.
-He considers two systems, $K$ and $K'$, whose $z$ axes are aligned, where $K$ is an inertial frame and $K'$ is a noninertial frame that is rotating with constant angular velocity with respect to $K$ frame.
-If we take a circle on the $x'y'$ plane of the $K'$ reference frame and fill one of its diameter and perimeter with small rigid rods of length $l$, in $K$ frame perimeter to diameter ratio is $\pi$.
-However, in $K'$ frame, the ratio is less than $\pi$ due to the length contraction from the special relativity.
-He used Riemannian geometry to show that this curvature in space can be used to explain the acceleration. (note that a change in coordinate system does not change the Riemann curvature of the entire spacetime, i.e. the Riemann curvature of the spacetime will remain $0$.
-It is because the 4-D curvature is not measured using the meter sticks placed on the circumference of the circle, but with respect to the line element.)
+He considers two systems of coordinates, $K$ and $K'$, whose $z$ axes are aligned, where $K$ is an inertial frame and $K'$ is a noninertial frame that is rotating with constant angular velocity with respect to $K$ frame.
+Let us take a circle on the $x'y'$ plane of the $K'$ reference frame and fill one of its diameter and perimeter with small rigid rods of length $l$.
+If $U$ is the number of these rods along the periphery, $D$ the number along the diameter, then, if $K'$ does not rotate relatively to $K$, we shall have $U/D = \pi$.
+But if $K'$ rotates then from the perspective of $K$, all the rods upon the periphery experience the Lorentz contraction, but the rods upon the diameter do not experience this contraction and we have $U/D > \pi$.
+Therefore, the laws of configuration of rigid bodies do not follow the Euclidean geometry with respect to the $K'$ reference frame.
+He used Riemannian geometry to show that this curvature in space can be used to explain the acceleration~\cite{Einstein}. (note that a change in coordinate system does not change the Riemann curvature of the entire spacetime, i.e. the Riemann curvature of the spacetime will remain $0$.
+It is because the 4-D curvature is not measured using the meter sticks placed on the circumference of the circle, but with respect to the 4D line element.)
 As the acceleration and gravitational field cannot be distinguished within a small enough region of spacetime, in GR, the spacetime curvature is related to the stress-energy tensor to formulate the theory of gravitation.